-To measure the similarity among transcriptions, we calculated the orthographic distance between the most frequent transcription and all other transcriptions of a given imitation.
-The orthographic distance measure was a ratio based on longest contiguous matching subsequences between pairs of transcriptions.
+To measure the similarity among transcriptions for a given imitation, we calculated the average orthographic distance between the most frequent transcription and all other transcriptions of the same imitation.
 We then fit a hierarchical linear model predicting orthographic distance from the generation of the imitation (First generation, Last generation) with random effects (intercepts and slopes) for seed sound nested within category.
-The results showed that transcriptions of last generation imitations were more similar to one another than transcriptions of first generation imitations, b = -0.12 (SE = 0.03), t(3.0) = -3.62, p = 0.035 (Fig. 3).
-The same result is reached through alternative measures of orthographic distance, such as the percentage of exact transcription matches for each imitation, b = 0.10 (SE = 0.03), t(90.0) = 2.84, p = 0.006, and the length of the longest matching substring, b = 0.98 (SE = 0.24), t(15.1) = 4.14, p < 0.001 (Fig. S3).
-Differences between transcriptions of human vocalizations and transcriptions directly of environmental sounds are presented in the Supplementary Materials (Fig. S5).
+The results showed that transcriptions of last generation imitations were more similar to one another than transcriptions of first generation imitations, b = -0.12 (SE = 0.03), t(3.0) = -3.62, p = 0.035 (Fig. S3).
+The same result is reached through alternative measures of orthographic distance (Fig. S4).
+Differences between transcriptions of human vocalizations and transcriptions directly of environmental sound cues are reported in the Supplementary Materials (Fig. S6).

-Figure 3 Orthographic agreement among transcriptions of first and last generation imitations.
-Points depict the mean orthographic distance between the most frequent transcription and all other transcriptions of a given imitation, with error bars denoting ±1 SE of the hierarchical linear model predictions.
-Transcriptions of later generation imitations were more similar to one another than transcriptions of first generation imitations, suggesting that repeating imitations made them easier to transcribe into English orthography than direct imitations of environmental sounds.

 Discussion

-Repeating imitations of environmental sounds over generations of unique speakers was sufficient to create more wordlike forms even without any instruction to do so.
-We defined wordlike-ness in terms of acoustic stability and orthographic agreement.
-With additional repetitions, the acoustic forms of the imitations became more similar to one another, indicating they became easier to repeat with high fidelity.
-The possibility that this similarity was due to uniform degradation across all transmission chains was ruled out by algorithmic analyses of acoustic similarity within and between chains demonstrating that acoustic similarity increased within chains but not between them.
-Additionally, later generation imitations were transcribed more consistently into English orthography, further supporting our hypothesis that repeating imitations makes them more word-like.
+Repeating imitations of environmental sounds over generations of imitators was sufficient to create more word-like forms, even without any explicit intent to communicate.
+We defined word-likeness in terms of acoustic stability and orthographic agreement.
+With each repetition, the acoustic forms of the imitations became more similar to one another, indicating they became easier to repeat with high fidelity.
+The possibility that this similarity was due to uniform degradation across all transmission chains was ruled out by algorithmic analyses of acoustic similarity demonstrating that acoustic similarity increased within chains but not between them.
+Additionally, later generation imitations were transcribed more consistently into English orthography, further supporting our hypothesis that repeating imitations makes them more stable and word-like.

-The results of Experiment 1 demonstrate the ease with which iterated imitation gives rise to unique word forms.
+The results of Experiment 1 demonstrate the ease with which iterated imitation gives rise to stable wordforms.
 However, the results do not address how these emergent words relate to the original sounds that were being imitated.
 As the imitations became more word-like, were they stabilizing on arbitrary acoustic and orthographic forms, or did they maintain some resemblance to the environmental sounds that motivated them?
 The purpose of Experiment 2 was to assess the extent to which repeated imitations and their transcriptions maintained a resemblance to the original set of seed sounds.

 Experiment 2: Resemblance of imitations to original seed sounds